serhiy-t/errf/README.md

 * Returns error only in case of error that affects result file correctness.
 * Logs all internal errors that it didn't return.
-* Wraps returned errors with "errors compression file: " prefix.
+* Wraps returned errors with "error compressing file: " prefix.
 * Performs input parameters validation.

 ### ErrorFlow style error handling